Where to export? The most dynamic countries of 2022

 – Political risk of the country;

-Through these analyses, the company will be able to understand the dynamics of the market and exports, the degree of interest in Italian products in a given country and the related internal consumption.
+Through these analyses, the company will be able to understand the dynamics of the market and exports, the degree of interest of Italian products in a given country and the relative domestic consumption.

 READ ALSO: